-Reine de Saba, and surely Julia Child is the Queen of the Queen of Sheba Cake!
-I've watched the episode where she makes a Reine de Saba several times, but I never really thought about this in terms of the perfect Passover cake -- with a few tweaks.
+A few years ago a friend made a Queen of Sheba cake for Passover.
+This cake is also known as a Reine de Saba, and surely Julia Child is the Queen of the Queen of Sheba Cake!
+I've watched the episode where she makes a Reine de Saba several times.
+It's a perfect Passover cake -- with a few tweaks.

 Julia Child writes in "The Way to Cook" that this was the first French cake she ever ate, prepared by co-author Simone Beck, "and I have never forgotten it."